-CAREC can address these challenges by developing of an independent monitoring body to oversee the environmental impact of the TAPI.
+Addressing these environmental challenges will require that CAREC member countries collaborate on the governance of the construction of the pipeline.
+This can include the development of an independent monitoring body to oversee the environmental impact of the TAPI.
 For example, the BTC pipeline created a body called the Caspian Development Advisory Panel (CDAP) which provided advice on the economic, environmental and social impacts of the pipeline.
 In addition, CAREC countries can refer to the Environmental and Social Performance Standards of the International Finance Corporation to refer to best practises in the governance of TAPI's construction.